 Bathrooms that are extremely humid and damp attract gnats, mites, centipedes, and cockroaches.

-What is in a Tiny Bugs Diet?
+What is in the diet of Bathroom Tiny Bugs?

 The reason you are finding bugs in your bathroom is because of what is in there.
 Bathroom bugs come into a building when they escape the main sewer line via a break in the pipes.
 Drain flies breed and feed within the drains where water and organic matter have accumulated.